Text to image AI generators: familiar legal questions about this novel, fast-growing technology

-In September, for example, an image created via the text to image AI generator Midline won first place in the Colorado State Fair’s annual art competition.
+In September, for example, an image created via a well-known text to image AI generator won first place in the Colorado State Fair’s annual art competition.
 The winner did experience some backlash from individuals who objected that the winner had not actually created the image - the AI generator did.

 This all seems simple, but.
 While the concept itself may seem relatively basic (though the underlying technology is undeniably complex), the process used to source the data, the data being sourced, and the resulting image all generate a number of important legal questions, particularly within the intellectual property landscape.